A characterization of chains in dimension three: Chains

 is well-defined and closed.
-The characteristic curves of $\rho$ coincide with chains of the CR structure. \end{proposition} \begin{proof} Using the fact that $\scX=\nu_*(\phi^{-1}(\fg_{-2}))$ and $\scV=\nu_*(\phi^{-1}(\fg_{1})),$ and the form of the Cartan connection $\phi$ in \eqref{eq:psi-3D-CR}, it is a matter of elementary computation to show $\iota^*\psi$ and $\phi$ are related as in \eqref{eq:CR-Chain-connection-pull-back}.
-Using the Cartan curvature $\Phi$ in \eqref{eq:CartanCurv2Form} and the definition of $\bT$ and $\bC,$ it is a matter of straightforward calculation to obtain \eqref{eq:TC-CR-to-3D}.
-Lastly, it is elementary to show that $\rho$ is invariant under the action of the fibers $\cP\to Q$ and is closed using the structure equations \eqref{eq:psi-3D-CR}. \end{proof}
+The characteristic curves of $\rho$ coincide with chains of the CR structure. \end{proposition} \begin{proof} Using the fact that $\scX=\nu_*(\phi^{-1}(\fg_{-2}))$ and $\scV=\nu_*(\phi^{-1}(\fg_{1})),$ and the form of the Cartan connection $\phi$ in \eqref{eq:psi-3D-CR}, it is a matter of straightforward computation to show $\iota^*\psi$ and $\phi$ are related as in \eqref{eq:CR-Chain-connection-pull-back}.
+Using the Cartan curvature $\Phi$ in \eqref{eq:CartanCurv2Form} and the definition of $\bT$ and $\bC,$ it is a matter of straightforward to obtain \eqref{eq:TC-CR-to-3D}.
+Lastly, it is elementary to show that $\rho$ is invariant under the action of the fibers $\cP\to Q$ and is closed using the structure equations \eqref{eq:psi-3D-CR}.
+The characteristic curves of $\rho$ are defined as the integral curves of the line field $l\subset TQ$ satisfying $l\im\rho=0.$ Using the expression \eqref{eq:quasi-symp-CR-chains}, it follows that $l=\langle\tfrac{\partial}{\partial t^*\omega^0}\rangle,$ for any section $t\colon Q\to \cP,$ which implies that $l$ is the tangent direction to chains. \end{proof}

-Now we consider 2D path geometries.
-As was discussed in \ref{sec:2D-review}, path geometries on surfaces are defined in terms of a contact 3-manifold with the property that the contact distribution has a splitting.
-As a result, 2D path geometries can be considered as the lowest dimensional case of integrable Legendrian contact structures also known as integrable para-CR structures (see \cite{CZ-CR,DMT} for more information.)
-Similar to the case of CR structures, integrable Legendrian contact structures are equipped with a set of distinguished curves called chains.
+Now we consider 3D para-CR geometries.
+By Remark \ref{rmk:para-cr-2D-path}, they are defined in terms of a contact 3-manifold with the property that the contact distribution has a splitting.
+Similar to the case of CR structures, para-CR structures are equipped with a set of distinguished curves called chains.